Toward More Generalized Malicious URL Detection Models: Adversarial Debiasing Feature Embedding

 Similar to ~\cite{kim2019learning}, we ignore constant $H(B(x))$ and apply a bias predictor network that approximate the untraceable posterior distribution $P(B(x)|\theta_e(x))$ in eq~\ref{equa:MI} and relax it into minimizing the bias prediction cross-entropy loss which the biases $b$ for each token are obtained from the class distribution matrix $B$.
 When back-propagating, the gradient is passed with gradient reversal technique~\cite{ganin2017domain} in order to eliminate the learned biases in $\theta_e$.
-Due to the fact that the bias information vector $b$ is a soft classes label, the bias prediction cross-entropy loss can be trained accordingly and characterized as a classification problem.
+Due to the fact that the bias information vector $b$ is a soft class label, the bias prediction cross-entropy loss can be trained accordingly and characterized as a classification problem.

-Together with the classification loss and bias prediction loss, the method minimizes the joint minmax loss function where $\lambda$ is the hyperparameter that balances the strength of the bias constraint for overall objective:
+Together with the classification loss and bias prediction loss, the method minimizes the joint minimax loss function where $\lambda$ is the hyperparameter that balances the strength of the bias constraint for the overall objective:

-Our algorithm extracts the bias pseudo label directly from the data in a self-supervised manner.
-Theoretically, the bias pseudo label will make no difference among classes if there is “no-bias” in the dataset.
-This will turn out to be a special case when the bias term in Equation~\ref{eq:overall} makes zero impact and will entirely focus on minimizing classification error.

 In each iteration of adversarial training, we first back-propagate the $L_c$ loss to update $\theta_e$ and $\theta_c$.
 With $\theta_e$ fixed, we then minimize the $L_{b}$ loss to update $\theta_b$.
 Next, with $\theta_b$ fixed, we maximize the $L_{b}$ loss to update $\theta_e$.
-After last step, the bias information are removed from $\theta_e$.
-Eventually, $\theta_e$ learns feature embedding that is discriminative but dose not rely on the bias information.
+After the last step, the bias information is removed from $\theta_e$.
+Eventually, $\theta_e$ learns feature embedding that is discriminative but does not rely on biased information.